Why is there a Senate estimates and not a House estimates?

 Thanks for your question, Emma.

 A Senate estimates committee hearing at Australian Parliament House.
-People are listening to a question being asked.
+People are listening to a senator asking a question.

 DPS Auspic

 A Senate estimates committee hearing at Australian Parliament House.
-People are listening to a question being asked.
+People are listening to a senator asking a question.

 DPS Auspic